PART I

 "Did you see what it was?"

-"No, but I got a pretty good idea.
-Word around Palmville it's a stray dog or coyote pup who's been stealing food and chasing chickens at night.
-Nobody's gotten a good look at it yet."
+but I got a pretty good idea.
+Word around Palmville it's a stray dog or

 Bobby could see right into Otto's mind and changed the subject.
 "Where's your stuff?"